jsalignon/cactus/docs/3_Inputs/Parameters.md

 This part contains the path to the references.

-Cactus parses all references to simplify access to external databases for the user.
+Cactus parses all references to simplify access to external databases to the user.
 However, there can be occasions where one wants to use another reference file.
 Any parameter from the [*species.config* file](/conf/species.config) can be modified if needed.
 For instance, a user analyzing worm data can try to see if human motifs are enriched by using this parameter:
 ```
 params.pwms_motifs = "${params.references_dir}/human/homer_data/homer_motifs.txt"
 ```

 Other species parameters that may be useful to tweak in certain situations are: *params.blacklisted_regions*, *params.encode_chip_files* or *params.chromatin_state*.

-The species parameter is mandatory and allows cactus to know which reference files to use:
-- **_params.species_**: species under study.
-Options: 'worm', 'fly', 'mouse', 'human'.
-Mandatory.
-No default.

 # Processes
 <!-- run this script: docs/util/get_all_parameters.sh and then use this file: docs/3_Inputs/all_config_entries.txt ; note that the last .md files need manual input for the default since they span multiple lines (for Figures.md and Tables.md) ; not also that the macs promoter parameters are duplicated 3 times and need to be removed ; also the memory_picard_ and deeptools__binsize_bigwig_creation_ parameters are duplicated and should be cleaned-->

+Default parameters for the processes are defined [here](/conf/run_default.config).

 ## 1. Preprocessing: ATAC_peaks

-- **_params.macs2__qvalue_**: q-value (minimum FDR) cutoff to call significant regions.
+- **_params.macs2__qvalue_**: q-value (minimum FDR) cutoff to call significant peaks with macs2.
 Default: '5e-2'.
-- **_params.input_control_overlap_portion_**: threshold of the fraction of overlapping input control peaks to remove peaks.
-The percentage is regarding the treatment/sample peaks, not the input control peaks.
+- **_params.input_control_overlap_portion_**: sample peaks that overlap with the input control by more than this percentage (of the sample peak) will be removed.
 Default: 0.2.
 - **_params.do_saturation_curve_**: enable or disable this process.
 Default: true.
 - **_params.do_raw_peak_annotation_**: to enable or disable this process.
 Default: true.
 - **_params.macs2_peaks__promoter_up_**: promoter start; upstream from TSS site.
 Default: 1500.